andymckay/arecibo/listener/docs/source/server/installation.rst

     DEFAULT_FROM_EMAIL = "you.account@gmail.com.that.is.authorized.for.app_engine"
     SITE_URL = "http://theurl.to.your.arecibo.instance.com"

-Line 1: ARECIBO_PUBLIC_ACCOUNT_NUMBER should be a unique id that you'll be using to post to your site.
+*ARECIBO_PUBLIC_ACCOUNT_NUMBER* should be a unique id that you'll be using to post to your site.
 This can be anything you like.
 Normally a random string 32 characters long.

-Line 2: ARECIBO_PRIVATE_ACCOUNT_NUMBER should be a unique id that you'll be using to read from your site.
+*ARECIBO_PRIVATE_ACCOUNT_NUMBER* should be a unique id that you'll be using to read from your site.
 This can be anything you like.
 Normally a random string 32 characters long.

-Line 3: DEFAULT_FROM_EMAIL is the Google email address you used to setup your App Engine site.
+*DEFAULT_FROM_EMAIL* is the Google email address you used to setup your App Engine site.
 This has to be an email that is authorized by App Engine, the simplest is to use the one you created you site with.

-Line 4: SITE_URL the full URL (including protocol) that your site is at.
+*SITE_URL* the full URL (including protocol) that your site is at.

 An example file might be::